 This class will further develop the student’s skill set as a scenic designer through work on department productions and individual projects.
 Students will deepen their skills in drafting and rendering for the stage and develop their ability to communicate with directors, fellow designers, and the technical crew.
+CAD drafting and modeling in Vectorworks will be introduced through the course, as well as the use of Photoshop.
 In addition, students will continue to have hands-on exposure to practical scenic construction, rigging, and painting techniques.
 Students in this course are required to design a department production.
+This course is open to select students who have completed puppetry and projection design for advanced design work in those fields.
 This class meets once a week.

 Experiments in Language and Form

 In this class, we focus on writing “experimental theatre”; that is, we experiment with theatrical forms that extend beyond traditional portrayals of time, three-dimensional space, language, character, and dramatic structure to discover the impact that different types of onstage presentations might have on audiences.
 We are not interested in imitating the style of “experimental” playwrights but, rather, using their texts as influence, stimulus, and encouragement as we attempt our own “experiments.”
-As we investigate various experimental playwrights—Beckett, Ionesco, Arrabal, Adrienne Kennedy—we will seek to ascertain the political, spiritual, psychological, and social elements that influenced the creation of their works.
+We will also style experimental texts to ascertain the types of environments—political, spiritual, mental, social—-that influenced such texts to be generated; that is, created.
 Our aim, first and foremost, is to investigate and explore ways to genuinely investigate and give theatrical expression to our own personal, political, and spiritual interior lives, values, observations, and beliefs.
-We will then examine the most effective manner of communicating our theatrical experiments to an audience.
-Our experimental writing will include multimedia presentations as part of the scripted onstage play or performance.
+We will then strive to examine the most effective manner of communicating our theatrical experiments to an audience.
+Our experimental writing may include multimedia presentations as part of the scripted onstage play or performance.
 This class meets twice a week.

 Developing original, issue-oriented, dramatic material using music and theatre media, this course will present the structures needed for community extension of the theatre.
 Performance and teaching groups will work with small theatres, schools, senior-citizen groups, museums, centers, and shelters.
 Productions and class plans will be made in consultation with the organizations and with our touring groups.
 We will work with children’s theatre, audience participation, and educational theatre.
 Teaching and performance techniques will focus on past and present uses of oral histories and cross-cultural material.
 We will study sociological and psychological dynamics as part of an exploration of the role of theatre and its connections to learning.
 Each student will have a service-learning team placement.
 Special projects and guest topics will include the use of theatre in developing new kinds of afterschool programs, styles and forms of community on-site performances, and media techniques for artists who teach, as well as working with the Sarah Lawrence College Human Genetics program.
 This class meets once a week.